You are here

 Emerson (Birgitta) Österberg

 Emerson is devoted to improving the lives of young people.
-She is friendly, caring and enthusiastic.
+They is friendly, caring and enthusiastic.
 Her empathy, positive attitude, determination and motivational skills help her to understand and engage with very young children, children and adolescents.
-She uses a range of treatments, depending on your child’s individual needs, including: cognitive-behavioural therapy, acceptance and commitment therapy, behavioural interventions (including parenting skills and exposure therapy), emotion recognition, emotion regulation skills development, self-compassion and social skills development.
+They uses a range of treatments, depending on your child’s individual needs, including: cognitive-behavioural therapy, acceptance and commitment therapy, behavioural interventions (including parenting skills and exposure therapy), emotion recognition, emotion regulation skills development, self-compassion and social skills development.

 In past roles, Emerson has worked as: a school psychologist in an independent school, a psychologist in Community Health, an educational psychologist advising numerous primary and secondary Catholic schools, a tutor for undergraduate and postgraduate courses and a guest lecturer for postgraduate psychology courses.
-She has presented a professional development workshop at a conference for Educational and Developmental Psychologists on evidence-based assessment of and treatment for children with Dyslexia.
+They have presented a professional development workshop at a conference for Educational and Developmental Psychologists on evidence-based assessment of and treatment for children with Dyslexia.
 Emerson has also presented a number of professional development workshops for psychologists on topics such as cognitive behaviour therapy for young people and assessing and treating anxiety disorders.